hjeffreywang/UCI-Bootcamp-Project-2-ETL/README.md

  - SQLalchemy

-	After importing the necessary packages and loading the SQL database, we must probe the 1.3 gb data for desired indicators.
+	The first steps are importing the necessary packages, loading the SQL database, and probing the 1.3 gb data for desired indicators.

  - Inspector

-	After inspection, we find indicators is the table which contains our desired values.
+	Indicators is the table which contains our desired values.
 Using sqlite viewer, we find that GDP, urbanization, and internet availability are indicators which could most likely affect suicide rate.

 - Query

 	Because there is no primary key, conventional automapping classes by SQLalchemy does not work.
-Instead we will use native SQL query to extract the database columns.
+Instead we use native SQL query to extract the database columns.